Lokis-Lab/Powershell/README.md

 All scripts should start with a comment‑based help block including: **SYNOPSIS**, **DESCRIPTION**, **PARAMETERS**, **EXAMPLES**, **REQUIREMENTS**, **WARNINGS**, and **NOTES**.
 Keep names in **Verb‑Noun** form and prefer **imperative verbs** (`Get`, `Export`, `Invoke`, `Set`, `New`, `Remove`, `Sort`).

-If you want, we can add a `scripts/Generate-ReadmeIndex.ps1` to auto‑index scripts by reading their help headers.

 ---

 ## ☁️ GCC vs Commercial Notes

 Where relevant (e.g., Defender endpoints or Graph audiences), include a `-Cloud "Commercial|GCCH"` parameter with sensible defaults.
-Document any differing endpoints or throttling rules (e.g., NVD API 50 req / 30s).

 ---